-RBNZ consults on new mortgage bond collateral standard
+RBNZ publishes a summary of submissions on mortgage bond collateral standards

 View the press release and consultation documents

-- improve the risk position of the Reserve Bank by promoting the use of higher quality and potentially more liquid, mortgage bonds as collateral in the Bank’s lending operations;
+- improving the risk position of the Reserve Bank by promoting the use of higher quality and potentially more liquid, mortgage bonds as collateral in the Bank’s lending operations;

-- support New Zealand market lenders by creating an additional funding instrument for residential mortgages; and
+- supporting New Zealand market lenders by creating an additional funding instrument for residential mortgages; and

-- promote a deeper capital market through the availability of simple, comparable and transparent mortgage bond instruments.
+- promoting a deeper capital market through the availability of simple, comparable and transparent mortgage bond instruments.

 Upcoming courses, seminars and networking opportunities for your professional development